csc-training/summerschool/intro-to-hpc/docs/01-intro-to-hpc.md

 - Why to use supercomputers?
 - What are supercomputers?
-- Future of high-performance computing
+- Current trends in high-performance computing

 # Why to use supercomputers? {.section}